-IPO underpricing reached astronomical levels during 1999 and 2000.
-We show that the regime shift in initial returns and other elements of pricing behavior can be at least partially accounted for by marked changes in pre-IPO ownership structure and insider selling behavior over the period, which reduced key decision makers' incentives to control underpricing.
-After controlling for these changes, the difference in underpricing between 1999 and 2000 and the preceding three years is much reduced.
-Our results suggest that it was firm characteristics that were unique during the "dot-com bubble" and that pricing behavior followed from incentives created by these characteristics.
+IPO initial returns reached astronomical levels during 1999-2000.
+We show that the regime shift in initial returns and other elements of pricing behaviour can be at least partially accounted for by a variety of marked changes in pre-IPO ownership structure and insider selling behaviour over the period which reduced key decision-makers' incentives to control underpricing.
+After controlling for these changes, there appears to be little special about the 1999-2000 period, aside from the preponderance of Internet and high-tech firms going public.
+Our results suggest that it was firm characteristics that were unique during the 'dot-com bubble' and that pricing behaviour followed from incentives created by these characteristics.

 Suggested Citation: Suggested Citation